ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    * Clarify the relation between the Network Incident, and Customer Incident.

-   * Add service impact analysis term and its definition.
+   * Add service impact assessment term and its definition.

    * Clarify the relation between fault, problem, incident, service.